Regular grid subgraphs of maximal girth: Introduction

 The point lattices BCC (body-centred cubic), FCC (face-centred cubic) and $D_4$ will also be considered (at least briefly).
 The BCC lattice can be defined as with minimum distance $\sqrt 3$, and the FCC lattice can be defined as with minimum distance $\sqrt 2$.
 An example from the literature of an induced subgraph of the grid associated with the FCC lattice is given by the Laves graph, as described in \cite{Coxeter:1955}.
 (Incidentally, the Laves graph is isomorphic to the graph $G_3$ given above.) $D_4$ can be defined as with minimum distance $\sqrt{2}$.
 The map yields the point lattice and thus, $D_4$ can be thought of as a 4-dimensional analogue of both the BCC lattice and the FCC lattice.

 It is assumed throughout that the null graph is not a valid example of a k-regular graph.

 A nonconventional concept that we introduce here, related to the girth, is that of the \textit{spread} of a graph $G$ at depth $d$.
 It is defined as the number of vertices at a graph distance $d$ from a given vertex $v_0$, minimized over all vertices $v_0$, and is denoted by $s(G, d)$.
 If $G$ is $k$-regular, then $g(G) \geq 2d+1$ if and only if $s(G, d) = k (k-1)^{d-1}$.
-If it is unknown whether a girth of at least $2d + 1$ can be attained, we will primarily be interested in those $k$-regular subgraphs $G$ of girth $2d$ (or possibly $2d-1$) for which $s(G, d)$ is closest to $k (k-1)^{d-1}$.
+Thus, the value of $s(G, d)$ can be used as a "tiebreaker" between $k$-regular subgraphs of the same girth $g \in \{2d - 1, 2d\}$.